Install Magento 2.4.7 on Ubuntu 22.04 [Complete Guide]

 127.0.0.1 sonal.magento.com

-sudo a2ensite sonal.magento.com
+sudo a2ensite sonal.magento.com.conf

 php bin/magento indexer:reindex && php bin/magento se:up && php bin/magento se:s:d -f && php bin/magento c:f && php bin/magento module:disable Magento_TwoFactorAuth